Land clearing in Australia: Queensland

 Clearing rates in Queensland declined from peaks in the 1990s, after a successful campaign from conservation groups and communities throughout Queensland.
+In 2018, the state government passed legislation that banned broadscale clearing of remnant vegetation.
+The reforms aimed to protect high value regrowth.

 South Australia

 Clearing of native vegetation in SA is principally regulated by the Native Vegetation Act 1991 (SA).
 The Federal EPBC Act may also apply (see above).

 Local councils

 In urban areas or cities, tree removal is governed by local council laws outlined in what's called a Tree Preservation Order (TPO).
 This set of laws is more specific to reflect the localized objectives for urban forest retention by the council.
 Common objectives include creating healthier ecosystems, improving biodiversity and mitigating the heat island effect through tree retention and scheduled tree planting programs.
 TPO's will typically include a significant tree register which lists individual or groups of protected trees and their locations which cannot be removed under any circumstances.
 TPO's also come with exemptions which allow property owners to remove trees without prior approval.
 Exemptions may include the maximum height and spread of trees that need council consent for removal and a list of exempt species that can be removed irrespective of height and spread.